Wentworth1028/GenRec-Datasets/README.md

 The processed datasets contain the following files:

 - `user2item.pkl`: A Pandas DataFrame with three columns: `UserID`, `ItemID` and `Timestamp`.
 Each row represents a user and the items they have interacted with, along with the corresponding timestamps.
 The `UserID` column contains the unique and sorted user IDs.
 The `ItemID` and `Timestamp` columns are lists of item IDs and timestamps, respectively.
-Note that the `UserID` and `ItemID` are both starting from 100, while the 0-99 IDs are reserved for the special tokens (e.g. `<PAD>`), and the `Timestamp` is in Unix time format.
+Note that the `UserID` and `ItemID` are starting from 0 and 1, respectively, while the 0-th ID is reserved for the padding item, and the `Timestamp` is in Unix time format.
 - `item2title.pkl`: A Pandas DataFrame with two columns: `ItemID` and `Title`.
 Each row represents an item and its corresponding title.
 The `ItemID` column contains the unique and sorted item IDs, and the `Title` column contains the item titles.
 Note that `item2title.pkl` is only available for those datasets with text metadata.
 - `summary.json`: A JSON file that contains the dataset statistics.